AustinKelsay/nostr-mcp-server/__tests__/README.md

 ## Overview

-The test suite uses Jest to test both the core functionality and protocol integration of the Nostr MCP server.
+The test suite uses Jest to test both the core functionality and protocol integration of the Nostr MCP server using **snstr** for cryptographic operations.
 It includes:

 1. Unit Tests - Testing isolated business logic
 2. Integration Tests - Testing with a real (but in-memory) Nostr relay
+3. Clean execution with proper resource management and no console warnings

 ## Test Files